CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 It is very easy to change the SSD: just remove the single screw, carefully slide the SSD out, gently put the new SSD in the slot (paying attention to respect the direction of the card and do not touch the contacts as the skin acids are dangerous for the electronic contacts).
 Push the bottom side back in its position (better to start from the rear) and screw back all the 13 screws.

 You can now turn the Chromebook on.
 You will see an error message.
-If you insert the recovery SD card or USB drive the recovery will start automatically.
+If you insert the recovery SD card or USB pendrive the recovery will start automatically.
 Just wait for the install to complete and you’re done.
 If the restore fails you will have to doublecheck (and in case download again) the recovery drive again.

 ## Ubuntu side-by-side ChromeOS (with Crouton)

 Instead of erasing your ChromeOS and installing a linux based OS you can easily run a Debian-based Linux side-by-side ChromeOs.
 To do that we can run a script called **Crouton** which lets you uickly switch from one environment to the other just by pressing a few keyboard buttons.
-Note: there is also another project [**ChrUbuntu**](https://github.com/iantrich/ChrUbuntu-Guides/blob/8d7e5ed1495c9f10fd6b542c960f53fe101e35b9/Guides/Installing%20ChrUbuntu.md) that allows to install Ubuntu on the internal storage (or on a usb drive) and run a dualboot with ChromeOS; for this see the [blogpost](https://www.linux.com/topic/desktop/how-install-linux-acer-c720-chromebook/) by *Jack Wallen*.
+Note: there is also another project [**ChrUbuntu**](https://github.com/iantrich/ChrUbuntu-Guides/blob/8d7e5ed1495c9f10fd6b542c960f53fe101e35b9/Guides/Installing%20ChrUbuntu.md) that allows to install Ubuntu on the internal storage (or on a USB pendrive) and run a dualboot with ChromeOS; for this see the [blogpost](https://www.linux.com/topic/desktop/how-install-linux-acer-c720-chromebook/) by *Jack Wallen*.

 With Crouton, your Linux OS is sharing the kernel with ChromeOS.
 That means all of the hardware including the WiFi and touchscreen will work perfectly in both the OS.